 Students in an online program must have the technological resources necessary for them to be successful.
-The following link explains the minimum technical requirements for NU students: http://www.ncu.edu/tuition-and-admissions/admissions-requirements/technical-requirements
+The minimum technical requirements for the NU students are outlined in the Online Requirements section of the Catalog.

 Technology Training

 There are three key applications (technology) used in the program.
 The three applications are the Learning Management System (LMS), video conferencing applications for the clinical courses, and clinical tracking application.
 The following training is required: